Unquoted object identifiers:

 myidentifier MyIdentifier1 My$identifier _my_identifier

-Identifiers enclosed by double quotes are case-sensitive and can start with and contain any valid characters, including:
+Delimited identifiers (i.e. identifiers enclosed in double quotes), are case-sensitive and can start with and contain any valid characters, including:

 By default, Snowflake applies the following rules for storing identifiers (at creation/definition time) and resolving them (in queries and other SQL statements):